apache/druid/docs/operations/security-overview.md

 3. Restart the cluster.

-See [Basic Security](../development/extensions-core/druid-basic-security) for more information.
-For more on authentication extensions, see [Kerberos](../development/extensions-core/druid-kerberos), [Authentication and Authorization](../design/auth), and [Authentication and Authorization](../design/auth)
+See [Authentication and Authorization](../design/auth) for more information about the Authenticator, Escalator, and Authorizer concepts.
+See [Basic Security](../development/extensions-core/druid-basic-security) for more information about the extension used in the examples above, and [Kerberos](../development/extensions-core/druid-kerberos) for Kerberos authentication.

 ## Enable authorizors